-- We always tell the pupil what we are doing and why. - We involve another member of staff. - We never act in temper or lose control. - We always respect pupils' dignity, right to respect, privacy and confidentiality. - We never involve other pupils in any restraint. - We always inform the parents of what happened and why.
+- We always tell the pupil what we are doing and why. - We involve another member of staff so that there is at least one witness - We never act in temper or lose control. - We always respect pupils' dignity, right to respect, privacy and confidentiality. - We never involve other pupils in any restraint (we remove other children from the area) - We always inform the parents of what happened and why. - We record our interventions after the event.